Skip to content

 Transparency is something I greatly value.
 I want you to know exactly what happens during a filler session in my office.
 No surprises, no mysteries.

 Everything starts with a detailed consultation.
 I examine your face at rest and in motion, assess the quality of your skin, the distribution of volume, facial proportions, and asymmetries.
 We photograph your face from multiple angles for documentation and planning.
-We discuss your expectations, and I outline a personalized treatment plan, including which areas to treat, which products to use, and how many sessions will be necessary.
+We discuss your goals, and I outline a personalized treatment plan, including which areas to treat, which products to use, and how many sessions will be necessary.

 With the skin prepared, I begin the application following the outlined plan.
 I work calmly and precisely, assessing the result at each stage.
 I ask you to sit and look in the mirror during the procedure so we can decide together if more product is needed or if the result is already satisfactory.
 This collaborative approach ensures that the final result meets your expectations.

 A complete filler session lasts between thirty minutes and one hour, depending on the number of areas treated.
-It is an outpatient procedure — you enter and leave the office on the same day, with no need for hospitalization or complete rest.
+It is an outpatient procedure — you enter and leave the office on the same day, with no need for hospitalization or bed rest.

 To minimize the risk of bruising and optimize the result, I advise my patients to follow some recommendations in the days leading up to the procedure: